mraiser/flow/README.md

 **internal heap with reference counting and garbage collection**.
-This allows Flowlang to create and pass around dynamic data (e.g., the input and output parameters to commands) without worrying about Rust\'s strict ownership rules---much like a garbage-collected language.
+This allows Flowlang to create and pass around dynamic data (e.g., the input and output parameters to commands) without worrying about Rust\'s strict ownership rules\-\--much like a garbage-collected language.
 In practice, every input or output in a flow is a *DataObject* (a JSON-like map of keys to *Data* values) that can be freely shared across threads and languages.
 The Flowlang runtime leverages *ndata* so that data flows